Lewiston-Auburn leaders float idea of local option sales tax

 During the presentation, Barrett said that following the recession in the late 2000s, the state set a precedent of using a larger portion of revenue -sharing to balance the state budget — about $466 million that was not sent back to municipalities.
 He said in that time frame, Lewiston went eight years without an increase in the operating budget and cut positions, but still saw steady tax rate increases.

-He compared Lewiston’s current tax rate of $23.66 per $1,000 of assessed valuation to neighboring towns of Turner, Poland and Minot, which are hovering around $14.
+He compared Lewiston’s current “full value” tax rate of $23.66 per $1,000 of assessed valuation to neighboring towns of Turner, Poland and Minot, which are hovering around $14.

 “This has a distorting effect on people’s decisions and where they want to live, especially first-time homebuyers,” he said.